wangjun-microsoft/Cognitive-Documentation/Content/en-us/Custom-Speech-Service/Glossary.md

 ### Conversational Model

 A model appropriate for recognizing speech spoken in a conversational style.
-The Microsoft Conversational AM is adapted for speech typically directed at another person, such as in call centers or meetings.
+The Microsoft Conversational AM is adapted for speech typically directed at another person.

 ## D